How redraw works

 Is there a minimum redraw amount?

-There is currently no minimum redraw amount on current Bank Australia loans.
+There is currently no minimum redraw amount on Bank Australia loans.
 Some older loans may have a minimum redraw amount of $500.

 What happens when I redraw an amount?

 When you withdraw money from your redraw, your loan balance will increase and you will be charged interest on the higher balance.
-You should continue to make your scheduled repayments - as displayed in the app, internet banking or loan statement to ensure the additional amount borrowed will still be paid within the agreed timeframe.
+You should continue to make your scheduled repayments - as displayed in the app, internet banking or loan statement to ensure the amount borrowed will still be paid within the agreed timeframe.

 How do I know how much is available for redraw?